AbhishekBagchi/CSVView/README.md

 ```bash
 ./csvview <filename>
 ````

-Or double click on the icon
+Or you could just run it by clicking on it.